-As with any card, you should re-evaluate how much value your card gives you as the annual fee renewal approaches, in this case at the beginning of Year 3.
-As mentioned, with the annual fee rebated and the massive welcome bonus and the renewal bonus, the math is clear the 1st and 2nd years.
+As with any card, you should re-evaluate how much value your card gives you as the annual fee renewal approaches, in this case at the beginning of Year 2.
+As mentioned, with the annual fee rebated and the massive welcome bonus, the math is clear the 1st year.

 4. The great earn rate

 - 6 points per $ (≈ 3.6% or 3.0%) on travel purchases